-There are a few different methods for insulating Low-E Insulation in a camper van.
+There are a few different methods for installing Low-E Insulation in a camper van.
 We can’t cover them all in here but the most important thing to remember is to try and maintain an airspace beside the foil surface.
 The airspace can be between 6mm-20mm.
-The bigger it is the more efficient it will be.
+The bigger the airspace the more efficient it will be.

 In order to insulate your van, you will need to strip the interior down to the bare metal.
 Start by removing any existing fixings from your van’s interior.
 Unscrew and remove any internal panels taking care not to damage the pieces if you plan on re-using them later.
 Existing panels may be useful as templates for your new panels.
 If they’re secured with poppers you can prise them out although some may break.
 Be sure to remove any other material such as carpet or old insulation from behind the panels.
 Use protective equipment if you suspect any mould or airborne fibers.

-If you are going to do it, now is the time to installing any sound proofing.
+If you are going to do it, now is the time to install any sound proofing.
 Low-E Insulation has very good sound deadening qualities but it is not a sound proofing material.
-Installing a product such as *Rattle Trap, can help reduce road and vibration noise. *This is not a sponsored link
+Installing a product such as QUACK MAT can help reduce road and vibration noise.

 Following the manufacturers guidelines, applying the Spray adhesive to the bodywork evenly (over any soundproofing materials you may have used) and then to the insulation.
 It doesn’t matter which side of Low-E you apply the adhesive to as it is the same on both sides.
 Press the insulation into place making sure to achieve good contact with the adhesive surface.

 Repeat this process with all internal recesses, over the walls, roof and doors.
 Remove any excess with a sharp blade as you go.

 Apply the adhesive to both the wheel arch and the back of the insulation to ensure a good fix.
 There are many ways to cover a wheel arch but here they have cut ‘fan blades’ into the insulation.